jigpu/linuxwacom-wiki-archive/wiki/Xf86-input-wacom.md

     ./autogen.sh --prefix=/usr
     make && make install

-This gets the latest version from git and installs it into the given prefix.
-In most cases, the prefix of /usr is the right one.
-If you're on a 64-bit machine, you also need to add --libdir=/usr/lib64.
-If unsure, search for evdev\_drv.so.
-If it is in /usr/lib/xorg/modules/input, then the prefix of /usr is enough.
-If it is in /usr/lib64/xorg/modules/input, even if it is in /usr/lib/xorg/modules/input, then you need to specify --libdir=/usr/lib64.
+This gets the latest version from [ git](/wiki/Using_Git "wikilink") and installs it into the given prefix.
+In most cases, the prefix of */usr* is the right one.
+If you're on a 64-bit machine, you also need to add *--libdir=/usr/lib64*.
+If unsure, search for *evdev\_drv.so*.
+If it is in */usr/lib/xorg/modules/input*, then the prefix of */usr* is enough.
+If it is in */usr/lib64/xorg/modules/input*, even if it is in */usr/lib/xorg/modules/input*, then you need to specify *--libdir=/usr/lib64*.

 If you are trying to replace the distribution-installed version of the driver with the version from git, use the same build flags as your